-HOUSE OF 1000 DOLLS (1967)
+HOUSE OF 1000 DOLLS (1967) Blu-ray

 Director: Jeremy Summers

 Starring Vincent Price and Academy Award nominee Martha Hyer (SOME CAME RUNNING), the film was advertised as an expose of the white slavery racket (circa 1967) though this was merely an excuse to conceal the producer's true purpose — another of his potboilers featuring name performers in sexploitation vehicles.
-Price, by now an AIP regular, and Ms. Hyer, who had made BIKINI BEACH and PYRO for the company, play nightclub illusionists who use their act to hypnotize and kidnap young and attractive audience members who are then transported to a Tangiers Brothel known as the ''House Of 1000 Dolls''.
+Price, by now an AIP regular, and Ms. Hyer, who had made BIKINI BEACH and PYRO for the company, play nightclub illusionists who use their act to hypnotize and kidnap young and attractive audience members who are then transported to a Tangiers Brothel known as “The House of Dolls''.
 This establishment is the base of operations for a gang of International White Slavers (led by the mysterious ''King of Hearts'') who then ship the indoctrinated girls to fleshpots all over the world.
-When ''The Great Manderville'' (Price) and partner Rebecca (Hyer) grab their latest victim (none other than Towers real-life wife, Maria Rohm, a regular performer in his productions), American tourists George Nader (who was once groomed for stardom in the U.S.) and his wife Anne Smyrner (REPTILICUS) are drawn into the plot.
-Nader's old friend Fernando (who is also Rohm's Fiancée) enlists their help in his search for her, little knowing that by doing so, all three have placed their lives in great danger.
+When a magician known as “'The Great Manderville'' (Price) and partner Rebecca (Hyer) grab their latest victim, Diane (none other than Towers’ real-life wife, Maria Rohm, a regular performer in his productions), American tourist Stephen Armstrong (ROBOT MONSTER star George Nader, who was once groomed for stardom in the U.S.) and his British wife Marie (Anne Smyrner, REPTILICUS) are drawn into the plot.
+Stephen's old friend Fernando (Sancho Gracia, 100 RIFLES), who is also Diane's Fiancée, enlists their help in his search for her, little knowing that by doing so, all three have placed their lives in great danger.

 Directed by Jeremy Summers (THE VENGEANCE OF FU MANCHU) with a screenplay written by Towers himself (under his usual ''Peter Welbeck'' pseudonym), HOUSE OF 1000 DOLLS is a strange concoction — on the surface, it seems at first to be a mystery thriller with occasional action scenes tossed in for variety.
-But, according to Price, the filmmakers had other ideas: “What she (Ms. Hyer) and I didn't know was, they were making a ‘dirty’' version of the film at the same time.
+But, according to Price, the filmmakers had other ideas: “What she (Hyer) and I didn't know was, they were making a ‘dirty’' version of the film at the same time.
 Every day we had off, they'd make a dirty version.
 We went visiting on the set one day, and there was everyone naked!
 And they weren't even the same girls!”
 This probably explains why the movie heads in at least three different directions without really succeeding at any of them.
 Thanks to the persuasive performances of veterans Price and Hyer, it's not without entertainment value, but those hoping for some risque fun won't find it here.

 Though it does boast a collection of International Beauties (most of them, like the majority of the supporting cast, rather crudely dubbed in English) there are only 20 or so, not the titular thousand.
 The photography is well above average for this sort of project (as is the score by Charles Camellari) and the story does move, if at a rather deliberate pace.
 So deliberate in fact that the frantic climax and hasty conclusion is almost at odds with the rest of the picture.
 Still, for those who hang in there until the end, the wrap-up is at least logical, if hardly a surprise.
+The director does make use of the extra screen space to show off the exotic scenery (it was shot in Spain) and his collection of lovely ''Dolls''.
+Despite their billing, both Price and Hyer (even more beautiful in the 1960s than she was a decade prior) are merely secondary, leaving most of the intrigue and action scenes in Nader's hands.
+At least he's up to the task, as is Ms. Smyrner.
 Herbert Fux (from MARK OF THE DEVIL and LADY FRANKENSTEIN) also appears as a pesty street photographer.
+Anyone who watches Spanish horror films will recognize Milo Quesada (from CAULDRON OF BLOOD and THE BLOODY JUDGE) as a an early victim, as well as Yelena Samarina (from THE WEREWOLF VS. THE VAMPIRE WOMAN and MURDER MANSION) as the house’s Madame Viera.

 BACK TO REVIEWS